markusand/minimalChart/README.md

 temp.showAxis(true, false);
 ```

 Initialization of datums and sets is extremely simple.
-For datums provide de the pair of x,y values and the label.
+For datums provide the pair of x,y values and the label.
 For datasets just provide the name, the units and the color, then add datums as long as they are available.

 ```
-Set tMin = new Set("Tmin", "ºC", #3399FF);
+DataSet tMin = new Set("Tmin", "ºC", #3399FF);
-Set tMax = new Set("Tmax", "ºC", #FF6655);
+DataSet tMax = new Set("Tmax", "ºC", #FF6655);

-Datum tNow = new Datum(tMax.size(), 23, "15h30");
+Datum tNow = new Datum(tMax.size(), 23, "NOV");
 Datum hotDaysNOV = new Datum(5, "NOV");  // Used only for PIE and DONUT charts

-tMin.add( new Datum(tMin.size(), 19, "15h30") );
+tMin.add( new Datum(tMin.size(), 19, "NOV") );
 tMax.add(tNow);
 ```

-Sets can be added anytime, alone or in groups.
+DataSets can be added anytime, alone or in groups.
 Clear chart every time if you don't want duplicates!!

 ```
 temp.add(tMin);
 temp.clear();
 temp.add(tMin, tMax);
 ```

-## Features

-* Draw Scatter, Lines, Area, Bars, Radar, Pie and Donut charts
-* Tooltips to visualize values
-* Draw threshold as line or area

 ## Configuration